Codecademy/docs/content/general/concepts/routing/routing.md

 Through routing, these communication signals, called packets, can take multiple paths from the source to the destination.

+## Routers

-A router can be physical piece of hardware, or it can be software based.
-Software-based routers tend to be more limited in functionality.
+The process of routing is executed by devices known as  routers.
+They live on the network where there are junctions (nodes) between these various paths.
+Routers can either be physical pieces of hardware or software based, which tend to be more limited in functionality.

 In deciding paths to route traffic, a router always has some default path to send traffic with no specific destination specified.
 For traffic with a specific destination, if there is more than one path, the router can make a decision on what path to use based on several criteria, which can include: